Alfredvc/paac/README.md

 # Efficient Parallel Methods for Deep Reinforcement Learning
 This repository contains an open source implementation of the PAAC algorithm presented in [Efficient Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1705.04862).

 PAAC is a conceptually simple advantage actor-critic algorithm designed to run efficiently on a GPU, offering A3C like performance in under 12 hours of training.

 ![breakout gif](readme_files/breakout_2x.gif "Breakout")
 ![pong gif](readme_files/pong_2x.gif "Pong")
 ![qbert gif](readme_files/qbert_2x.gif "Qbert")
 ![space invaders gif](readme_files/space_invaders_2x.gif "Space invaders")

-# Pretrained models
-Pretrained models for some games can be found [here](pretrained).
-These models can be used as starting points for training on the same game, other games, or to generate gifs.

 # Runing via docker (recommended)
 1. Follow the instructions to install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/)